simonipiponi/ae-text-expression-selector/README.md

 ```

 ![character selector_Character Selector How_2023-06-13_13 57 12](https://github.com/simonheimbuchner/expressionSelector/assets/20266941/9c1b2955-a0cb-44ed-90aa-c214d8c6fdef)

-We used some If Statements to check for the textIndex.
-For each textIndex, we've returned a different number.
-This is the percentage of how much _Effect_ is applied to the specified range.
-For `textIndex==1`, it's 0% — hence the first character is completely unaffected. `textIndex==5` is 100% affected, so the full 90° Rotation and Green Color are applied.
-The states inbetween are interpolated.
+This is what that looks like: A gradual increase of effect.
+On the fifth Character (where `textIndex==5`), `100%` of the Effects are applied.

 #### Note
 > Return `-100` to have the exact opposite effect applied.